Why You Can’t Trust Real Estate Agents When Buying A House

 Mike

 Mike, hot topic – eh?
 The crazy part of this dialogue is the following.
 Agents whine and whine about the bad rap they all get.
 Well why not reduce the number of agents so we the public can judge those that actually know what the hell they are doing.
-How can you allow anyone with a heart beat into the business then expect the public to think you’re all a bunch of rocket scientists?
-Waite because your adds suggest that you’re smarter that the average Joe…give me a break.
-C’mon use your heads and understand the point.
+How can you allow anyone with a heart beat into the business then expect the public to think you?re all a bunch of rocket scientists?
+Waite because your adds suggest that you?re smarter that the average Joe?give me a break.
+C?mon use your heads and understand the point.
 In Canada we’ve got over 88,000 agents and in the U.S about one million agents.
-If you don’t want to be painted with the same brush as the 80% of people who give agents a bad name…then do something about it.
-But no – that can’t be the problem…
+If you don’t want to be painted with the same brush as the 80% of people who give agents a bad name?then do something about it.
+But no ? that can?t be the problem?

 If you are going to pretend that all agents deserve respect from the public just because they wear the “R” then you are totally out of touch with reality – plain and simple.
-So here’s my advice – clean up your own back yard.
-Oh wait a minute, don’t even bother -the sad thing is that the damage is already done.
-Too many monkeys have already been let loose – damage is done – look at the mess they’ve made.
+So here?s my advice – clean up your own back yard.
+Oh wait a minute, don?t even bother -the sad thing is that the damage is already done.
+Too many monkeys have already been let loose ? damage is done ? look at the mess they?ve made.
 And shame on you for watching it happen.
-You have no one to blame but yourselves and your broker’s greed for continuously opening the flood gates for every Tom, Dick and Harry to get in the business and ruin it for everyone.
-So there…
+You have no one to blame but yourselves and your broker?s greed for continuously opening the flood gates for every Tom, Dick and Harry to get in the business and ruin it for everyone.
+So there?

-Not to continue the “whining”, which I would call an argument supported by facts and logic, but I have a couple things I’d like to respond to.
-While I value the responses and civilized discourse of Mike and others, I think you’re missing the big picture.
-We as brokers don’t get paid till you find the right home and close.
-I’m sure that if we were paid a flat fee, as some have suggested, people would be complaining that they had to pay someone and they didn’t even buy anything.
+Not to continue the ?whining?, which I would call an argument supported by facts and logic, but I have a couple things I?d like to respond to.
+While I value the responses and civilized discourse of Mike and others, I think you?re missing the big picture.
+We as brokers don?t get paid till you find the right home and close.
+I?m sure that if we were paid a flat fee, as some have suggested, people would be complaining that they had to pay someone and they didn?t even buy anything.
 The commission system is designed to keep brokers in check not the other way around.

-As far as getting paid goes; I’m sure that everyone would expect to get paid when they work for someone else.
-This is one of the few jobs I know where you can work for someone for 3 – 4 months, sometimes longer, and not make a dime if something goes wrong.
+As far as getting paid goes; I?m sure that everyone would expect to get paid when they work for someone else.
+This is one of the few jobs I know where you can work for someone for 3 ?
+4 months, sometimes longer, and not make a dime if something goes wrong.

-I would concede that a Realtor could be more concerned with the deal happening than any small negotiations of price since in the end it doesn’t really make a difference to their payment.
+I would concede that a Realtor could be more concerned with the deal happening than any small negotiations of price since in the end it doesn?t really make a difference to their payment.
 However, I would argue that this is beneficial to the buyer.
-If you know how much you’re truly willing to spend for what you want, we can help you get it through negotiation.
-The logic is that if it’s more than that, you don’t want it.
+If you know how much you?re truly willing to spend for what you want, we can help you get it through negotiation.
+The logic is that if it?s more than that, you don?t want it.
 No harm done since there would be no deal anyway.
 You can count on us to remind you exactly what is needed to make the deal happen.
-Don’t blame us if we’re telling you that offering half the asking price is not going to work.
+Don?t blame us if we?re telling you that offering half the asking price is not going to work.
 Please realize that on the other end of the negotiation is another person, just like you, trying to get the exact opposite thing you want.
-The bottom line is that if you’re honest with us about what you’re willing to spend to get something you want then we can get it for you or it wouldn’t have happened anyway.
-Why would we waste our and your time trying to negotiate something that’s not going to happen?
+The bottom line is that if you?re honest with us about what you?re willing to spend to get something you want then we can get it for you or it wouldn?t have happened anyway.
+Why would we waste our and your time trying to negotiate something that?s not going to happen?
 Too many people feel they need to lie to their own agent because they feel this is going to get them a better price.
-It’s not up to us.
+It?s not up to us.
 The seller sets the price.
-Don’t lie; it only makes things more complicated.
+Don?t lie; it only makes things more complicated.

-To cover Garth’s “points”, here in New York not everyone with a heartbeat is allowed to conduct real estate deals.
-Not only is there mandatory schooling before you get a license, there is a state exam and then you must return for more classes every two years until you’ve gained sufficient experience in the business (usually 15 years and a certain amount of deals).
-I don’t see many other professions requiring education even after you get a job.
+To cover Garth?s ?points?, here in New York not everyone with a heartbeat is allowed to conduct real estate deals.
+Not only is there mandatory schooling before you get a license, there is a state exam and then you must return for more classes every two years until you?ve gained sufficient experience in the business (usually 15 years and a certain amount of deals).
+I don?t see many other professions requiring education even after you get a job.
 I wish more people I came across where required to continue their education.
 (No finger pointing, of course.)

 Mark – thanks for the interesting comment.
 I [edit] don’t [end edit] dispute the fact that RE agents can give a lot of value to a buyer or seller, but I think it’s important for the buyer/seller to know where the RE agent is coming from.